voider755/scriptsandstuff/README.md

 # scriptsandstuff
 Scripts and stuff collection

+Bits and bytes written just to learn some bash-fu.
+Not meant to be extraordinary original and/or useful.
+Read the code if you wish and do whatever you want with it, everything's MIT Licensed so you know the deal <3

 ## yttomp3
 - A bash script to download audio file(s) from YT and convert them to `mp3`
   - YT downloaded audios with the `.m4a` extension are playable in, say, `audacious`, but editing metadata seems not possible with said application.
 So we're downloading and converting the audio files to `mp3` so we can edit its metadata.